ssilverman/QNEthernet/README.md

    (`connected()` or `operator bool()`).
 The data will just run out after connection-closed and after the buffers are empty.

-### Connections and link detection
+### Connections and link/interface detection

-A link must be present before a connection can be made.
-Either call `Ethernet.waitForLink(timeout)` or check the link state before attempting to connect.
+A link and active network interface must be present before a connection can be made.
+Either call `Ethernet.waitForLink(timeout)` or check the link state or network interface status before attempting to connect.
 Which approach you use will depend on how your code is structured or intended to be used.

-Be aware when using a listener approach to start or stop services that it's possible, when setting a static IP, for the _address-changed_ callback to be called before the link is up.
+Be aware when using a listener approach to start or stop services that it's possible, when setting a static IP, for the _address-changed_ callback to be called before the link or network interface is up.

+Note that this section also applies to the DNS client.

 ### `connect()` behaviour and its return values